dnarain/cdp-instructions-aws/cdp-login.md

 * If any user wants to connect to your CDP, all they need to do is self-register on my.cloudera.com

+Of course, in a production deployment you can cut this link and connect CDP to your any SAML-based corporate identity provider.

 On first login, you also may need to accept terms - which you can also find [here](https://www.cloudera.com/terms-conditions/).